Julian-Calle/Julian-Calle/README.md

   tools: [React, Node, Express], favoriteWordInEnglish : "righteousness", favoriteWordInSpanish : "curioso",
-  challenge: "I am doing doing my best every day to become in an excellent  developer that can shape the future" }
+  challenge: "I am doing my best every day to become in an excellent  developer that can shape the future" }
 ```